AnimatedSwine37/p4gpc.tinyadditions/README.md

 ## Build Instructions

 This project is built from Visual Studio 2019.
-Open the project in Visual Studio and change the output path to the location of your Reloaded-II mods folder before building the mod.
+Open the project in Visual Studio and change the output path to the location of your Reloaded-II mods folder before building the mod (the option for this is located in the program *p4gpc.tinyadditions*, which all the .cs files will be inside of).
+For more detailed information on installing the mod, refer to the [Reloaded-II Quick Start Guide](https://github.com/Reloaded-Project/Reloaded-II/blob/master/docs/QuickStart.md) and the [Guide to Modding Persona 4 Golden](https://gamebanana.com/tuts/13379).

 ## The plan